 The backspin chop is a stroke which attempts to reverse the attacking strokes of your opponents.
-It often depends on a player having a good movement and the right type of table tennis rubbers.
-Backspin is considered as the best technique for getting a ball into a position.
+It often depends on a player having good movement and the right type of table tennis rubbers.
+Backspin is considered as the best technique for getting a ball into position.

 How to Perform

 To play the backhand, stand away from the table and face the line of play.
 For the forehand chop, you have to take a sideways stance facing the line of play.
 With the use of a medium stroke, your racket arm should move downwards and forward in the direction that the ball will travel.
 Ensure that your free arms should point towards the ball to help with your balance and body turn.

 During your stroke, make sure that you use the elbow and wrist joints to produce maximum spin.
 It would help if you also pushed firmly with your legs to highlight your body movement.
 According to experts, the racket angle should also be slightly open to pass on backspin.
 Then, you have to hit with excellent stroke action before hitting the ball.
 If you are new to forehead backspin stroke, here are the necessary steps you need to follow:

 To hit a forehand, you need to get into position before hitting the ball.
 To do this, you need to bend your knees and assume a comfortable crouch.
 It would be best if you also racketed with your hands gripping your racket at a convenient grip.
 Then, stay relaxed and focused your eyes on the ball at all times.

 It means that you have to position the “V” making your forefinger and thumb on the top of the handle.
 Then, balance the racket using your free hand.
 It would help if you also held the racket out in front of you.

 Step back with your right foot